kiwix/libkiwix/README.md

 Preamble
 --------

-Although the Kiwix library can be compiled/cross-compiled on/for many sytems, the following documentation explains how to do it on POSIX ones.
-It is primarly though for GNU/Linux systems and has been tested on recent releases of Ubuntu and Fedora.
+Although the Kiwix library can be (cross-)compiled on/for many sytems, the following documentation explains how to do it on POSIX ones.
+It is primarly thought for GNU/Linux systems and has been tested on recent releases of Ubuntu and Fedora.

 Dependencies